CapuchaRojo/SonNet.Ai-Hackathon/readme.md

-# SonNet.AI - Wi-Fi Mesh and Sonar Simulation Project
+# SonNet.AI-Hackathon - Wi-Fi Mesh and Sonar Simulation Project

 ## Overview
 This project simulates a low-power Wi-Fi mesh network powered by sonar waves, utilizing terrain data, 3D buildings, and real-time AI agents.
 The goal is to demonstrate how Wi-Fi can be provided to underserved areas using a mesh system in a remote environment, such as Lesotho High School in Africa.